 Engaging invasive cardiologists and vascular physicians in the early stages of system requirement definition and selection is a critical factor for success.
 Organizations need to identify physician champions early-on who are willing to support the organization’s strategy and collaborate on CVIS projects.
 While every physician is subject to ongoing healthcare changes and a revolving door of new system upgrades and installs, some are more open to embracing change where others find it more challenging and frustrating.
 Having individuals who can keep an open and objective perspective during strategy definition, ensure that selected functionality will improve the overall workflow, and can effectively articulate the benefits and changes to their colleagues, is key to reinforcing a culture that embraces positive change and innovation.

-The Innovation-adoption Paradox
+The Innovation-adoption Paradox in CVIS

 Healthcare organizations are rapidly evolving, and as such their technology must be agile enough to swiftly adapt to shifting clinical workflow and technical requirements and scale to accommodate growth.
 An inability to do so limits the competitiveness of provider organizations within their regional market, negatively impacts cost and care quality, and creates compounded frustration for both providers and patients over time.
 Any vendor who has implemented core systems within the healthcare space has a unique opportunity to either elevate their client organizations to the next level of sophistication or create technical roadblocks that hinder progress and growth.